 Stress the auxiliary verb in these patterns:

-- Tokyo might not be cheap, but it is a fun city!
+- My hometown might not be cheap, but it is a fun city!

 - Nuclear power might not be perfect, but it is a good option.

 - My hometown might not be the most convenient, but it is beautiful.

 Now try using both lists and opposites to give your real opinions about your city, your last vacation, and your hometown.